-Lauren Elliot is a partner in the New York office of Gibson, Dunn & Crutcher and a member of the Firm’s Litigation Practice and its Product Liability, Class Actions, Intellectual Property and Life Sciences Practice Groups.
+Lauren Elliot is a partner in the New York office of Gibson, Dunn & Crutcher and a member of the Firm’s Litigation Practice and its Product Liability, Class Actions, Intellectual Property, FDA and Health Care, and Life Sciences Practice Groups.

 Ms. Elliot has litigated a wide range of complex, multi-party and multi-jurisdictional product liability, patent infringement and commercial cases in trial and appellate courts around the country.
 Throughout her career, she has advised and defended companies across a broad spectrum of industries in cases, including numerous class actions, involving products such as antibiotics, anti-inflammatories, asbestos, benzene, contraceptives, lead pigment, medical devices, NSAIDs, pesticides, tranquilizer guns and vaccines.